pypy/pypy/pypy/doc/embedding.rst

 .. function:: long pypy_setup_home(char* home, int verbose);

-   This is another function that you have to call at some point, without it you would not be able to find the standard library (and run pretty much nothing).
-Arguments:
+   This function searches the PyPy standard library starting from the given "PyPy home directory".
+It is not strictly necessary to execute it before running Python code, but without it you will not be able to import any non-builtin module from the standard library.
+The arguments are:

-   * ``home``: null terminated path to an executable inside the pypy directory (can be a .so name, can be made up)
+   * ``home``: NULL terminated path to an executable inside the pypy directory (can be a .so name, can be made up)

-   * ``verbose``: if non-zero, would print error messages to stderr
+   * ``verbose``: if non-zero, it will print error messages to stderr

    Function returns 0 on success or -1 on failure, can be called multiple times until the library is found.

 .. function:: int pypy_execute_source(char* source);

-   Execute the source code given in the ``source`` argument.
-Will print the error message to stderr upon failure and return -1, otherwise returns 0.
+   Execute the Python source code given in the ``source`` argument.
+In case of exceptions, it will print the Python traceback to stderr and return 1, otherwise return 0.
 You should really do your own error handling in the source.
 It'll acquire the GIL.

 .. function:: int pypy_execute_source_ptr(char* source, void* ptr);